PetersOtto/yellow-tagnavi/README.md

 `getTagNavi("1" , "2" , "3" , "4" , $url, $urlArg)?>`

 * 1 = location of blog start page (/ or /blog/ or ...)
-* 2 = number of entries to show per shortcut, 0 for unlimited
+* 2 = number of entries to show, 0 for unlimited
 * 3 = Name for the css class
 * 4 = Name for the link that displays all blog entries.
 (All or All Projects or ...)